Maintaining Your Portfolio is a Rebalancing Act

 - Trading Costs

 When we trade in your taxable investment account, we need to think about the effects of capital gains taxes.
 We need to balance the capital gains taxes we will generate with the benefits of rebalancing your portfolio.
 We are essentially weighing a direct cost – the capital gains taxes you’ll need to pay – with an uncertain benefit – making sure you’re taking the right amount of risk in your portfolio.
 This is always a balancing act, and there is no set rule.
-How we handle these tradeoffs depends on your tax situation your general disposition toward taxes.
+How we handle these tradeoffs depends on your tax situation and your general disposition toward taxes.
 There is no right answer – we want to weigh all of the options and come up with the best answer for you.

 Wash Sale Rule